SoutoThyago/automation_frontend_raiinmaker/README.md

 # Automated Test Scenarios for Raiinmaker Platform

 This project contains automated test scenarios focused on the Raiinmaker platform's core functionalities, including user registration, AI content contribution, transaction rewards, and cryptocurrency wallet integration.

+The project is implemented using Ruby and follows the Behavior Driven Development (BDD) approach using Cucumber and Gherkin for writing test scenarios.
+Selenium and Capybara are used for browser automation, while Allure is used for generating detailed test reports.

 ## Table of Contents
 - [Project Overview](#project-overview)